YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 “I’m not a mechanic Sally!
 I think you’re mixing up vehicles with electronic machinery.”
 She gave him a hard look, but he'd not seen it.
 “Actually what I wanted to ask you both was who could I approach with my new idea?”

 Sally looked at him quizzically.
 “What are you talking about?”

 Larry cleared his throat.
 “Sorry, I thought you knew, Sally."
 After she stopped shaking her head he continued,"I think I’ve found something to deal with all the plastic that's floating around our oceans.
 It can even be seen from space."

 "That's a bit of an exaggeration!"
 George cut in.

 Regardless, Larry continued.
 "Something has to be done about these mobile mountains.
+Soon the Pacific and other oceans are going to be plagued with floating creatures, things like seals, sharks, turles or what have you.
 That’s why I’ve come up with this formula.”

 After a moment of silence, George said, “Sally, you know how Larry is.
 He always has these crazy ideas but I think this time it might work.
 What I’ve heard so far sounds fantastic…..”
 Larry remained silent, and George added.
 “I’m no scientist or chemical expert-"

 Undeterred he carried on, “Larry’s formula should help dissolve the plastic.”

 After a few seconds, Sally snapped back, “That’s no good.That won't work!
 The seas don’t need another pollutant on top of what’s already there.
 No, no, no…That’s not a good idea.”

 “Don’t jump to conclusions, Sally.
 It’s not that at all.
 I’ve just discovered how to convert all these noxious chemicals into clean, pure water.
 You wouldn’t need a desalination process to clear away the salt.
 It’s a much cheaper option.”